BlackThompson/BlackThompson/README.md

 ## 🚀 About Me

-- 💼 Currently studying at SUSTech as a visiting student.
+- 💼 Currently studying at Aarhus University as a Master's student.
 - 🌱 I'm always eager to learn and explore new technologies.
 - 🎓 Graduated with a degree in Computer Science.